Optimal Principal Component Analysis in Distributed and Streaming Models: Distributed PCA for sparse matrices in column-partition model

 Our distributed PCA algorithm in Section~\ref{sec:algorithm} samples columns from the input matrix in three stages: \begin{enumerate} \item Local sampling: $O(k)$ columns are selected locally in each machine. \item Global sampling: $O(k)$ columns are selected in the server. \item Adaptive sampling: an extra $O(k \varepsilon^{-1})$ columns are selected from the entire matrix $\matA$. \end{enumerate}

-In the first two stages, we use a deterministic algorithm developed in~\cite{BDM11a}, which itself extends the Batson, Spielman, and Strivastava (BSS) spectral sparsification algorithm~\cite{BSS09}.
-For the actual algorithm we defer the reader to Lemma 3.6 in~\cite{BDM11a}.
+In the first stage, we use a sampling algorithm mentioned in~\cite{cohen2014dimensionality}.
+Actually, the sampling algorithm is the same as the Batson, Spielman, and Strivastava (BSS) spectral sparsification algorithm~\cite{BSS09}.
+But Cohen et al. showed that a small set of columns sampled by BSS sampling algorithm can provide a projection-cost preserving sketch.
+In the second stage, we use a deterministic algorithm developed in~\cite{BDM11a}, which itself extends the Batson, Spielman, and Strivastava (BSS) spectral sparsification algorithm~\cite{BSS09}.
+For the actual algorithm in the first stage we defer the reader to Theorem 15 in~\cite{cohen2014dimensionality}.
+Lemma~\ref{lem:bssproject} states the result.
+And for the actual algorithm in the second stage we defer the reader to Lemma 3.6 in~\cite{BDM11a}.
 Lemma~\ref{lem:dualset} and Lemma~\ref{thm:optimalFdet} below present the relevant results.
 In the third sampling stage, we use an adaptive sampling algorithm from~\cite{DRVW06}.